 This year’s International User Conference was another big success for the Community Maps Program.
 At the conference Esri announced a new way for organizations to contribute, which we’re calling CM 2.0.
 This method is now in a Public Beta phase of rollout and ready to take contributions from both existing participants and new members alike.
 So if you missed our presentations at the UC this year, or simply need a refresher, this article provides a summary of what we communicated at the conference surrounding CM 2.0 and how existing or new contributors can get started.

 To refresh the reader an article was published in March 2012 describing background for Esri’s development and execution of the CM 2.0 participation method for the program.

 Esri’s Community Maps Team conducted a series of technical workshops on the program at the 2012 UC describing the enhancements to the program, ways to get started, and technical details on the information models used for contributors.
-These presentations, like many others at the UC, were recorded and are available in the proceedings DVD and will soon be available on the Esri webpages.
+These presentations, like many others at the UC, were recorded and are available in the proceedings DVD and are now available by searching the GIS Bibliography.

 What’s New with Community Maps?
 In summary

 The Community Maps Program is an Esri-led initiative which provides a way for authoritative data owners to have their content integrated in basemaps hosted by Esri on ArcGIS Online.
 This provides a space for neighboring organizations to collaborate and expand their basemaps regionally utilizing professional high-quality cartographic principles in a secure and reliable online environment.
 Since its inception in 2010, the Community Maps Program has grown to hundreds of contributing organizations, with just as many preparing their data for submission.
 Authoritative contributions currently enhance the World Imagery, World Topographic, World Street, and Oceans Basemap, and the program is also expanding to soon include more data themes from the National Geographic World Map and Light-Grey Canvas Basemap.